-Our business could be materially adversely affected by the effects of health pandemics or epidemics, including the current outbreak of COVID-19 and future coronavirus outbreaks, and in particular in regions where we or third parties on which we rely have significant manufacturing facilities, concentrations of clinical trial sites or other business operations.
+Our business has been and could in the future be materially adversely affected by the effects of health pandemics or epidemics, including COVID -19 and its related variants, or emergence of other infectious diseases, and in particular in regions where we or third parties on which we rely have significant manufacturing facilities, concentrations of clinical trial sites or other business operations.

-Our business could be materially adversely affected by the effects of health pandemics or epidemics, including the current outbreak of COVID-19, which the World Health Organization, or WHO, declared a global pandemic and which has prompted severe lifestyle and commercial restrictions aimed at reducing the spread of the disease.
-Since March 2020, the U.S. federal and state and non-U.S. governments have implemented restricted travel and shelter-in-place orders, which, among other things, directed individuals to shelter at their places of residence, directed businesses and governmental agencies to cease non-essential operations at physical locations, prohibited certain non-essential gatherings, and ordered cessation of non-essential travel.
-As a result of these developments, we implemented work-from-home policies for most of our employees.
-We also implemented social distancing and sanitary measures.
-Some of our clinical study sites had to be closed, and we had to revise the protocols and obtain IRB review and approval to continue our clinical trials.
-With the second wave of COVID-19, governments have imposed and may impose further quarantines or other restrictions, which may negatively impact productivity, disrupt our business and delay our clinical programs and timelines, the magnitude of which will depend, in part, on the length and severity of the restrictions, the potential impact of changing government orders in response to the spread of COVID-19 cases and other limitations on our ability to conduct our business in the ordinary course.
-Although we do not anticipate any impacts to our clinical programs, these and similar, and perhaps more severe, disruptions in our operations could negatively impact our business operating results and financial condition in the future.
+Our business has been and could in the future be materially adversely affected by the effects of health pandemics or epidemics, including COVID -19 and its related variants, or emergence of other infectious diseases.
+COVID-19 has prompted severe lifestyle and commercial restrictions aimed at reducing the spread of the disease.
+Governments have imposed quarantines and other restrictions in response to the pandemic.
+We have also implemented social distancing and sanitary measures as well as a work-from-home policy for most of our employees.
+Some of our clinical study sites had to be temporarily closed during the pandemic, and we were forced to revise the protocols and obtain IRB review and approval to continue our SARA INT clinical trial, which has since been completed.
+Although the COVID-19 pandemic appears to be gradually subsiding as a result of widespread access to vaccines and other preventative measures, additional variants that are more infectious or deadly may emerge in the future, and any future restrictions implemented in response to COVID-19 or another health pandemic or epidemic, or emergence of other infectious diseases could negatively impact our productivity, disrupt our business and delay our clinical programs and timelines, the magnitude of which will depend, in part, on the length and severity of the restrictions, among other factors.
+Although we do not currently anticipate any further impacts to our clinical programs from COVID-19 or another pandemic or endemic, or emergence of other infectious diseases, these and similar, and perhaps more severe, disruptions in our operations could negatively impact our business operating results and financial condition in the future.

-Quarantines, shutdowns and shelter-in-place and similar government orders related to COVID-19 or other infectious diseases, or the perception that such events, orders or other restrictions on the conduct of business operations could occur, could impact personnel at third-party supplier, manufacturing or packaging facilities in the United States and other countries, or the availability or costs of materials, which could disrupt our supply chain.
-Although we do not anticipate any clinical supply issues or concerns for our planned clinical trials, restrictions resulting from the COVID-19 outbreak may disrupt our supply chain in the future and delay or limit our ability to obtain sufficient materials for our drug candidates.
+Quarantines, shutdowns and shelter-in-place and similar government orders related to COVID -19 or other infectious diseases, or the perception that such events, orders or other restrictions on the conduct of business operations could occur, could impact personnel at third-party supplier, manufacturing or packaging facilities in the United States and other countries, or the availability or costs of materials, which could disrupt our supply chain.
+Although we do not currently anticipate any clinical supply issues or concerns for our planned clinical trials, any future restrictions resulting from the COVID -19 pandemic or other health pandemics or epidemics or emergence of other infectious diseases may disrupt our supply chain in the future and delay or limit our ability to obtain sufficient materials for our drug candidates.